KrzysztofBracha/c_maze/README.md

 Program that allows user to build a maze.

-Written in C using ncurses library.
+Written in C using ncurses library and C99 standard.